slatedocs/slate/source/index.md

 https://edna.identitymind.com/im/account/merchant/<tid> (GET)
 ```

->The evidence is the application data to be evaluated.
-It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
-While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.

-> The response is a JSON encoding of the IdentityMind Service result.
+> The response is a JSON encoding of the IdentityMind Service result:
-The response includes detailed result codes and the transaction unique identifier.
-The keys are fully defined in Appendix A.
-Parameters that are not defined here but appearing in the Request API will be categorized as custom data and can be displayed on the UI as proprietary information for the merchant.

 ```code
 EXAMPLE SERVICE RESPONSE DATA